 52. Address for service and representative’s details

-(1) A document lodged in relation to a case is to contain an address for service.
+(1) A document lodged in relation to a case must contain an address for service.

-(2) A document lodged in relation to a case by a representative of a party is to contain the name, address and telephone number of the representative.
+(2) A document lodged in relation to a case by a representative of a party must contain the name, address and telephone number of the representative.

 (3) If the address for service or any of the representative’s details change after the lodgment of documents in relation to the case, the party must lodge and serve a notice of change of address or details as soon as practicable after the change.

-(4) The notice of change of address or details must be in the approved form.
+(4) The notice of change of address or details must be in the court-approved form.

+[Regulation 52 amended: SL 2022/100 r.
+34.]

 53. Service of a document on a natural person

 (1) Except as provided in regulation 54, if a party wants to serve a document on a natural person the party must do so in accordance with this regulation.